 All teams must register with the League.
 Doing so provides insurance coverage for all coaches and volunteers, as well as supporting League programs.

 The price for registering a team varies depending on the division of the team and if the team has a licensed head coach.
-For 2012, all teams in the Minnesota League will be Division II Teams.
 Special discounts for the first season are planned.
 Click here to see more about participation fees.

-If you have questions about team registration, please contact Amber Schult (email@example.com).
+If you have questions about team registration, please contact Libby Hurley (email@example.com).

-In 2012 all Minnesota League teams will be Division II Teams.
-In 2013, if there are 6 or more teams with more than 12 riders, the Minnesota League may move to two divisions.
-Larger teams (12+) will then be designated Division I, with Division II being made up of smaller teams.
+In 2014, the MN League had 6 or more teams with more than 12 riders.
+According to NICA guidelines, teams were then split into two divisions.
+Larger teams (12+) are designated Division I, with Division II being made up of smaller teams.

 While Division I and Division II teams do race separately, they are treated equally by the League in all aspects.
 The separation is only intended to provide a fair race environment.